Assistance to and protection of victims of trafficking in human beings

 The "Reintegration of victims of trafficking in human beings" project was co-financed by the Ministry of the Interior (the Police) within the framework of the EU Internal Security Fund.
 The project is intended for citizens of the Republic of Slovenia who have been treated as victims of trafficking in human beings abroad and for EU citizens and third-country nationals who have been treated as victims of trafficking in human beings in the Republic of Slovenia in pre-trial or criminal proceedings and legally reside there.
 Reintegration is the first step for victims towards leading an independent life free from violence, exploitation and violations of human rights.

 The "PATS – Identifying, assisting and protecting victims of human trafficking and/or sexual abuse in asylum procedures in the Republic of Slovenia" project is intended for informing those seeking international protection about the phenomenon of trafficking in human beings.
-The project is financed by European funds and the Government Office for the Support and Integration of Migrants.

 "Support to persons involved in prostitution and support in their leaving it" project